pkarsy/mqtt-tunnel/README.md

 - Useful for Android/Termux where Doze mode interferes with standard keepalive.
 The problem is the Doze mode postpones the timers of the application, so a PINGRESP can be delayed(for many seconds/minutes) and the broker considers the socket dead.
 - **On Termux**, defaults to 60 seconds automatically.
 See [README_TERMUX.md](README_TERMUX.md)

+On client mode keepalive is disabled, the SSH tunnel can detect dead connections by itself.
+You can enable mqtt/manual keepalive if you wish but this is not tested at all.

+---

 #### Command-Line Options

 ```
 mqtt-tunnel -h
 ```
+---

 #### Troubleshooting